Taylor Swift buys back masters of first 6 albums, shares new details on "Reputation" album in letter

 Swift thanked her fans in her letter, saying the support they showed her rerecorded albums and her record-breaking Eras Tour is why she was able to buy back her music.

-Swift has been an advocate for artists owning their own music and noted she is "heartened by the conversations this saga as reignited" in the industry.
+Swift has been an advocate for artists owning their own music and noted she is "extremely heartened by the conversations this saga as reignited" in the industry.

 She also praised Shamrock Capital "for being the first people to ever offer" her the chance to buy the masters to her first six albums.